-This series of 6 lessons is aimed at pupils in the first year of secondary school (KS3 Year 7 in England).
+This series of 6 lessons is aimed at pupils in the first year of secondary school.
 Students are introduced to the core concepts of computational thinking, programming and computer systems through unplugged activities and learning with the BBC micro:bit.
 No prior learning is assumed and this is an ideal introduction for students to ensure they have a shared understanding of these important elements of computing.

 The lesson sequence includes:

 - Computer systems: parts of a system